 The fulcrum of the new Fiduciary Rule from the U.S. Department of Labor (DOL), which becomes law on April 10, 2017, is the Best Interest Contract Exemption.

-The Department of Labor believes that conflicts of interest in the financial services industry are hurting individuals who have retirement plans such as 401(k), SEP, SIMPLE, and IRA, in that these conflicts are causing investors to pay higher costs and receive lower returns.
+The Department of Labor believes that conflicts of interest in the financial services industry are hurting individuals who have retirement accounts such as 401(k), SEP, SIMPLE, and IRA, in that these conflicts are causing investors to pay higher costs and receive lower returns.

 Their remedy is the 2016 Fiduciary Rule, which requires almost all financial advisors who counsel IRA-holding individuals or 401(k) plans to provide conflict-free investment advice in the customer’s best interest.
 The problem is: fiduciaries can receive compensation only with a legal exemption, hence the need for the new waiver.

-To receive compensation as a fiduciary, financial institutions must enter into an agreement with you, the IRA owner, in which they acknowledge they are a fiduciary and will be working in your best interest, according to the new law.
+To receive compensation as fiduciary, financial institutions must enter into an agreement with you, the IRA owner, in which they acknowledge they are a fiduciary and will be working in your best interest, according to the new law.